At a Glance

 ✨Tip Number 3

-Prepare for technical interviews by practising problem-solving and optimisation scenarios relevant to the role.
-Familiarise yourself with profiling and debugging tools like NSight and CUDA GDB, as well as libraries such as Triton and cuDNN, to demonstrate your hands-on knowledge.
+Prepare for technical interviews by practising problem-solving and optimisation scenarios relevant to machine learning performance.
+Familiarise yourself with profiling and debugging tools like NSight and CUDA GDB, as these are likely to come up during discussions.

 ✨Tip Number 4